-You don't need perfection—just a willingness to explore and play.
+You don’t need perfection—just a willingness to explore, play, and enjoy the process.

-Before we dive into painting, let's set the stage.
+Before they dive into painting, they set the stage.
 These basics will make everything easier later on.

 Essential Tools for the Job

-Here's what I always grab before painting gemstones:
+Here’s what they always grab before painting gemstones:

-• A white gel pen or white gouache (I prefer gouache for this tutorial)
+- A white gel pen or white gouache (they prefer gouache for this tutorial)

 Sketching the Shapes

-Start by sketching your gemstones lightly with a pencil.
-If you're new to painting gemstones, looking at real gemstone references online or in books is a good idea.
+Start by sketching their gemstones lightly with a pencil.
+If they’re new to painting gemstones, looking at real gemstone references online or in books is a good idea.

-This will help you understand the shapes and facets of gemstones.
-You can go with a geometric shape like a diamond or a more organic, rough-cut gemstone.
+This will help them understand the shapes and facets of gemstones.
+They can go with a geometric shape like a diamond or a more organic, rough-cut gemstone.

-• Sketch 3: Use a real gemstone as your reference for an added challenge.
+- Sketch 3: Use a real gemstone as their reference for an added challenge.

-Once your sketch is done, use a kneadable eraser to clean up any extra lines.
+Once their sketch is done, they use a kneadable eraser to clean up any extra lines.

-Don't worry if your lines are imperfect—gemstones often have slight imperfections, which gives them character.
+Don’t worry if their lines are imperfect—gemstones often have slight imperfections, which gives them character.

 Technique 1: Painting a Pink and Purple Gemstone with Reflective Surfaces

-Let's jump right into the first gemstone!
-I start with a simple sketch and choose a pink and purple combo.
+Let’s jump right into the first gemstone!
+They start with a simple sketch and choose a pink and purple combo.

 This combo always feels magical—soft, dreamy, and still vibrant enough to pop.